mklinovsky/termi/README.md

 ### Piping

-You can pipe the output of other commands to Termi-AI assistants.
+You can pipe the output of other commands to Termi assistants.

 **Explain the output of a command:**